 Post-war trade was brisk.
 To replenish their stock, Bernett made his initial buying trips in the Northeast.
 An American passport issued in October 1945 allowed him to become one of the first U.S. booksellers to travel overseas after the war, which he did often.
 With a knack for acquiring sought-after scholarly books — many of them in European languages — the Bernetts attracted a devoted clientele of university researchers and archivists, as well as curators at major art museums.
 The firm announced new acquisitions via frequent mail-order catalogs, at times issuing as many as five or six per year.
 Librarians at Harvard, Yale, Columbia, and the University of Chicago became frequent customers, as did curators for the Metropolitan Museum of Art, the Boston Museum of Fine Arts, and the Art Institute of Chicago.
 In 1949, F. A. Bernett Books became a charter member of the newly formed Antiquarian Booksellers Association of America (ABAA).

 The Bernetts moved their office from its original location in Manhattan to Larchmont, New York in 1953, where they settled to raise a family and continued to pursue the trade for more than 40 years.
-Peter Bernett joined the company in 1973, working as an assistant to his parents and travelling to meet one-on-one with collections development staff at key libraries and museums.
+Peter Bernett joined the company in 1973, working as an assistant to his parents and traveling to meet one-on-one with collections development staff at key libraries and museums.
 As his father transitioned into retirement in the late 1980s, Peter eventually took over the firm’s buying trips in Europe.
 When Larry Malam joined the business in 1988, F. A. Bernett expanded its operations to include visits to Asia.

 Frederick Bernett passed away in 1993.
-Three years later, Peter — joined by his mother and Larry — Peter moved F. A. Bernett Books to its current location in a former warehouse loft at 144 Lincoln Street, in Boston’s historic Leather District, where Ilse Bernett continued to work until shortly before her death in 2000.
+Three years later, Peter — joined by his mother and Larry — moved F. A. Bernett Books to its current location in a former warehouse loft at 144 Lincoln Street, in Boston’s historic Leather District, where Ilse Bernett continued to work until shortly before her death in 2000.

 In addition to our ABAA accreditation, we are members of the International League of Antiquarian Booksellers (ILAB) and the Verband Deutscher Antiquare (VDA.)